Civil & Environmental Engineering

-Civil Engineering is considered to be the oldest engineering field.
-It is a broad discipline that deals with the design, construction, and maintenance of the infrastructure, such as buildings, roads, airports, railroads, bridges, water and wastewater treatment plants, landfills, dams, and canals.
+Civil Engineering is a broad discipline that deals with the design, construction, and maintenance of the infrastructure, such as buildings, roads, airports, railroads, bridges, water and wastewater treatment plants, landfills, dams, and canals.
 It is traditionally broken into several sub-disciplines including structural engineering, environmental engineering, geotechnical engineering, construction engineering, materials engineering, transportation engineering, surveying, and water resources engineering.
 Civil engineering impacts our lives on a daily basis and at all levels: in the public sector from the municipal to the federal levels and in the private sector from individuals to international companies.

 - Environmental Engineering & Water Resources

 Environmental and water resource engineers apply engineering principles and sustainable best management practices for the enhancement and protection of human health and the environment.

 Environmental engineers design water and wastewater treatment, wastewater collection and distribution systems, landfills, and hazardous waste treatment systems.
 They also assess the fate and transport of contaminants in the environment, design and apply best management practices

 , and develop low impact strategies to treat runoff.

 Water resources engineers analyze water supply and demand.
 They also plan and design canals, locks, port facilities, offshore structures, and systems such as water supply and distribution networks, urban drainage, and flood damage reduction works.
 Other important tasks include hydrologic analysis and modeling for predicting future availability of water and for continuous improvement of best management practices for sustainable utilization of water resources.